HashirX-ux/Apex/README.md

 1. Go to [JLCPCB](https://jlcpcb.com)
 2. Upload the Gerbers from `pcb/gerber/gerber.rar`
-3. 2-layer, FR-4, **1.6 mm**, HASL or **ENIG** (ENIG recommended for hot-swap pads and the AQFN-73)
+3. 2-layer, FR 4, **1.6 mm**, HASL or **ENIG** (ENIG recommended for hot-swap pads and the AQFN-73)
 4. Minimum order is 5 boards
-5. Order a stencil for the nRF52840, SK6812 Mini-E, and other SMD parts — the AQFN-73 is not a hand-solder-first footprint
+5. Order a stencil for the nRF52840, SK6812 Mini-E, and other SMD parts the AQFN-73 is not a hand-solder-first footprint

 ### Flash the Firmware